Get Prepared to Vote

 - Researching the Candidates and Amendments: Many great non-partisan resources exist for you to learn more about the issues in the election.

-- Local newspapers, such as the West Volusia Beacon and the Daytona Beach News-Journal, publish "Voters' Guides" that include major stances and questions/answers of the candidates.
+- Local newspapers, such as the West Volusia Beacon, publish "Voters' Guides" that include major stances and questions/answers of the candidates.

 - Websites, such as I Side With, PolitiFact, Vote Smart, and the League of Women Voters.

-- Forums, such as the President's Debates and the issue-based forums being hosted or watched here at Stetson:
+- Forums, such as the Presidential Debates, Vice Presidential Debate and the issue-based forums being hosted or watched here at Stetson